Cainuriel/ERC-Contracts/README.md

-# ERC721-Contracts
+# ERC-Contracts
-Ethereum No Fungible Tokens Contracts with Standard ERC721
+Ethereum No Fungible Tokens and others Standard Contracts.